MemonaKhan/web-to-do-app/README.md

 # web-to-do-app
-Using html, css, and javascript
+Using html, css, and javascript.